vuestorefront/vue-storefront/packages/cli/README.md

 # Storefront CLI

-This is a beta verison of CLI for Vue Storefront.
+This is a beta version of CLI for Vue Storefront.

 ## Installation